dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 == Changelog ==

+= 0.1.3 =
+* Fixed some UI issues with the chat box being hidden and not staying minimized across pages.
+* Adjusted `Show on Home Page` option to `Show on Front Page` instead.

+= 0.1.2 =
+* Changed UI to use floating action button for minimizing.

 = 0.1.1 =
 * Added setting allowing admin to specify API base URL.

 == Upgrade Notice ==

+= 0.1.3 =
+This version fixes some issues with UI and the Show on Home Page setting.

+= 0.1.2 =
+This version fixes issues with the UI on mobile devices by adding a floating action button.

 = 0.1.1 =
 This version adds support for custom API base URLs.